Arithmetic bigness and a uniform Bogomolov-type result: Bigness of the admissible canonical bundle

 This is basic in graph theory.
 In fact, by \cite[eq.
 (4.1.4)]{Zha3},

 Here $r(x,y)$ is the resistance function defined right before \cite[Prop.
-3.3]{Zha1} or equivalently in \cite[Def.
-12]{BF}.
+3.3]{Zha1} or equivalently in \cite[\S6, Def.
+8]{BF}.
 The inequality follows from the bound $r(x,y)\leq \ell(\Gamma_v)$, which in turn follows from the bound $r(x,y)\leq \ell(L_{x,y})$, where $L_{x,y}$ is a path in $\Gamma_v$ connecting $x,y$.

 The intuitive bound $r(x,y)\leq \ell(L_{x,y})$ is proved in \cite[Thm.
 D]{KR} as a consequence of Rayleigh's monotonicity law.
-To fit our terminology, we sketch a proof following the idea of \cite[Exercise 12]{BF}.
-In fact, set $y=x$ in \cite[Thm.
-8]{BF}, we have an equality
+To fit our terminology, we sketch a proof following the idea of \cite[\S6, Exer.
+12]{BF}.
+The key is the triangle inequality